Security Service of Ukraine

 The Security Service of Ukraine (Служба безпеки України /uk/; abbreviated as SBU [СБУ] or SSU) is the main internal security agency of the Ukrainian government.
 Its main duties include counter-intelligence activity and combating organized crime and terrorism.
 The Constitution of Ukraine defines the SBU as a military formation, and its staff are considered military personnel with ranks.
 It is subordinated directly under the authority of the president of Ukraine.
-The SBU also operates its own special forces unit, the Alpha Group.
+The SBU operates its own special forces unit, the Alpha Group.

-The SBU was created after the Declaration of Independence of Ukraine in 1991.
-The agency was viewed negatively by the Ukrainian public for much of its history, as it was widely regarded as corrupt and was best known for arresting and intimidating political dissidents.
+The SBU was formed after the Declaration of Independence of Ukraine in 1991, succeeding the Ukrainian branch of the KGB and inheriting much of its personnel, facilities and infrastructure.
+The agency has been viewed negatively by the Ukrainian public for much of its history, as it was widely regarded as corrupt and was best known for arresting and intimidating political dissidents.
 After the Revolution of Dignity in 2014, the SBU went through a restructuring with the transition to the new government, because of its corruption and possible infiltration by intelligence agencies of Russia.

-The SBU carries out operations that in many other countries are the responsibility of the police and special forces rather than counter-intelligence services.

-The SBU has since been involved in operations against Russia, pro-Russian separatists in Donbas and other Russian sympathizers after the start of the war in Donbas and the wider Russo-Ukrainian War.
+The SBU has since been involved in operations against Russia, pro-Russian separatists in Donbas and other Russian sympathizers after the start of the war in Donbas and the wider Russo-Ukrainian war.
+The agency has also begun to perform operations outside of Ukraine, some of the most notable actions include the 2022 Crimean Bridge explosion, Operation Spiderweb, and involvement in multiple assassinations in Russia.

 Duties and responsibilities

-The Security Service of Ukraine is vested, within its competence defined by law, with the protection of national sovereignty, constitutional order, territorial integrity, economical, scientific, technical, and defense potential of Ukraine, legal interests of the state, and civil rights, from intelligence and subversion activities of foreign special services and from unlawful interference attempted by certain organizations, groups and individuals, as well with ensuring the protection of state secrets.
+The Security Service of Ukraine is vested, within its competence defined by law, with the protection of national sovereignty, constitutional order, territorial integrity, economic, scientific, technical, and defense potential of Ukraine, legal interests of the state, and civil rights, from intelligence and subversion activities of foreign special services and from unlawful interference attempted by certain organizations, groups and individuals, as well with ensuring the protection of state secrets.

 Other duties include combating crimes that endanger the peace and security of mankind, terrorism, corruption, and organized criminal activities in the sphere of management and economy, as well as other unlawful acts immediately threatening Ukraine's vital interests.

 The SBU carries out operations that in many other countries are the responsibility of the police and special forces rather than counter-intelligence services.